Top 7 Trading Mistakes Forex Traders Make

 You can’t afford to make mistakes in Forex trading since the stakes are so high.
 A slight unfavorable movement in price could wipe out thousands of dollars if you don’t take corrective measures.

-In order to help you avoid mistakes, here we have listed seven common trading mistakes that inexperienced Forex traders generally make.
+In order to help you avoid mistakes, here we have listed seven common forex trading mistakes that inexperienced Forex traders generally make.

-Mistake 1.
-Not Having a Plan
+Forex Trading Mistake #1 – Not Having a Plan

 One of the common mistakes that many new Forex traders make is jumping into a trade without a plan.
 Without a clear direction, they end up making bad moves losing a substantial sum in the process.